jkittley/sobot-examples/arduino/three-servos/README.md

 2. [Add the  CH340G drivers to your machine](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all) - Software to support communication between your WeMos D1 and computer.
 3. [Add the Wemos library to the Arduino software](https://elementztechblog.wordpress.com/2016/10/14/programming-esp8266-wemos-d1-r2-using-arduino-ide/) - A library of code to make your code simpler.

-## Connect up your
+## Connecting Up
-Wire up your components as below
+Wire up your components as below.

 ![Circuit Diagram](assets/circuit.png)